pingidentity/pingdirectory-go-client/docs/EntryChecksumVirtualAttributeResponse.md

 ### NewEntryChecksumVirtualAttributeResponse

-`func NewEntryChecksumVirtualAttributeResponse(schemas []EnumentryChecksumVirtualAttributeSchemaUrn, attributeType string, enabled bool, ) *EntryChecksumVirtualAttributeResponse`
+`func NewEntryChecksumVirtualAttributeResponse(schemas []EnumentryChecksumVirtualAttributeSchemaUrn, id string, attributeType string, enabled bool, ) *EntryChecksumVirtualAttributeResponse`

 NewEntryChecksumVirtualAttributeResponse instantiates a new EntryChecksumVirtualAttributeResponse object This constructor will assign default values to properties that have it defined,